visit/galaxy-docs/_includes/promocode.md

 # Promo code

 **Promo code** call validates entered promotion code for specified `PointOfSalesId`.
-In case Point of Sales is connected to more than one external account it is advised to send `ProductId` to avoid unambiguously checked promo codes.
+In case Point of Sales is connected to more than one external account it is advised to send `ProductId` to avoid ambiguously checked promo codes and to ensure checking promo code per account.

 ## Promo code